awsdocs/amazon-sagemaker-developer-guide/doc_source/neo-getting-started-edge.md

        --output {model_zip_filename}
    ```

    Note that this particular example was packaged in a \.zip file\.
 Unzip this file and repackage it as a compressed tarfile \(`.tar.gz`\) before using it in later steps\.
-Type the following in your Jupyter notebook or as part of a Python script:
+Type the following into your Jupyter notebook:

    ```
    # Extract model from zip file